torvalds/linux/Documentation/admin-guide/lockup-watchdogs.rst

 Softlockup detector and hardlockup detector (aka nmi_watchdog)
 ===============================================================

-The Linux kernel can act as a watchdog to detect both soft and hard lockups.
+The GNU/Linux kernel can act as a watchdog to detect both soft and hard lockups.

 A 'softlockup' is defined as a bug that causes the kernel to loop in